mixmesh/keydir/demo/README.md

 Life is good!

 TONY: Actually it is not good because of the "rejected by import screener".
 Can you see why this happens?
+I am stumped!!

 ## Perform a HKP pks/add operation

+Add chuck.key.key with a HKP add request:

 ```
 $ curl -X POST -H "Content-Type: application/octet-stream" --data-binary @chuck.key http://127.0.0.1:4436/pks/add
 ```

 No news is good news!
-Mission accomplished.